iivanoo/covid-apps-observer/data/data_au/reports/resources/au.gov.nsw.service___6.6.0 (236399)/report.md

 > Not that smart.
 I already have my digital license on the apps for a while but when I select for NSW $100 voucher, still asked me to manually put back my Drivers license details & address.
 It makes me think for a while that my details are compromised.
 Also need to provide 1 more documents (e.g. passport, Medicare etc) to claim it.
 Hope this is a very secure apps.<br> :date: __2021-04-01 21:16:14__

-> Congrats .gov.au Compared to the rest of the world, you did good.
-Pat yourself on the back...
-Public servants in aps levels that actually worked for the public did really well.
-Shame you will never get any credit...
-Your EL will,...
-Who wanted your head in the early stages.
-Now forgets all the work done by those who knew what they were doing'<br> :date: __2021-04-01 13:53:19__

-> Good App.
-But QLD app for QR Code is better , QLD government sign in System enables you to create QR codes for different venues belong to one ABN & Address while only change the venue name/discreption which make sense if you own large site with multiple venues belong to the same address & ABN. sorry that's made me feel jealous of QLD 😊.<br> :date: __2021-03-31 14:27:51__

-> Check in not currently working.
-Well let you check in, but when you go to check out there is no record of check-in.
-Shows previous one instead.<br> :date: __2021-03-28 00:57:08__

 #### 2-star reviews